Your College Journey Starts Here

 A strong college profile includes meaningful stories and clear evidence of responsibility, contribution, growth, leadership, and persistence.

-Many students overlook important experiences because they are not part of an official club.
+Some of your most valuable experiences won’t come with an official title — they still count.
 If you regularly contribute, lead, support others, or take responsibility for something, it may belong here.

 Experience categories — tap one to add